vrikodar/TokenLook/README.md

 # TokenLook

-Complete toolkit for Extraction and Use of JWT tokens from Outlook process memory (**Outlook Mail REST API**)
+TokenLook is a complete toolkit for Extraction and Use of JWT tokens from Outlook process memory (**Outlook Mail REST API**)

 **Note: WIKI documentation is still being updated**